Qwertywho/NUSISS-DevSecOpsEng/workshop/workshop9.md

 ## DAST

 1. Under the .github/workflows directory create the dast scan yml file with the below's content.
 Filename: zap-scan.yml
+   - use zap proxy
+   - need to have server up, and do penetration training test
+   - to look for security issue (zap testing)

 ```
 name: "owasp-scan"